Episode

 .

-her.
-Susan makes it to the endzone just in time to see Michelle bring
+covering her.
+Susan makes it to the endzone just in time to see Michelle bring it down)

 .